Nick-Tallguy/Nick-Tallguy.github.io/_posts/zh_TW/0600-12-10-setting-up-postgresql_zh_TW.md

 Creating a Database
 --------------------

 Now that we have installed all of the necessary software, we will create a database.
-We will use pgAdmin III, which is a graphical database client that is useful for querying and modifying databases.
+We will use pgAdmin 4, which is a graphical database client that is useful for querying and modifying databases.

 ![pgadmin3][]

-PgAdmin III is the official client for PostgreSQL and lets you use the SQL language to manipulate your data tables.
-It is also possible to create and manipulate databases from the command-line, but for now, pgAdmin III is an easy way to get started.
+PgAdmin 4 is the official client for PostgreSQL and lets you use the SQL language to manipulate your data tables.
+It is also possible to create and manipulate databases from the command-line, but for now, pgAdmin 4 is an easy way to get started.

-Open pgAdmin III.
-It should be in the Start Menu under All Programs -> PostgreSQL 9.3 > pgAdmin III.
+Open pgAdmin 4.
+It should be in the Start Menu under All Programs -> PostgreSQL 9.3 > pgAdmin 4.

 ![pgadmin3 start][]